WPMedia/news-theme-css/scss/homepage.md

 - Utility Sass functions (i.e. convert px to rems, etc.)

 ### Getting Started:
-To use Theme CSS within a feature pack repository, it must be configurerd through a file in the root of the repo called `blocks.json`.
+To use Theme CSS within a feature pack repository, it must be configured through a file in the root of the repo called `blocks.json`.
 This is a file that Fusion (Hydrate versions) knows to look for and run specific internal build commands to bring everything together.